AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 feature: Report Generation
 role: User
 ---
-# DITA map report from the Web Editor {#id231HF0Z0NXA}
+# DITA map report from the Editor {#id231HF0Z0NXA}

-Adobe Experience Manager Guides comes with a feature in the Web Editor that enables you to check the overall integrity of your references and generate reports for them.
+Adobe Experience Manager Guides comes with a feature in the Editor that enables you to check the overall integrity of your references and generate reports for them.

-You can view the topic list, manage the metadata of all references, view the multimedia list and fix all the broken links for the current map from the **Reports** tab in the Web Editor.
+You can view the topic list, manage the metadata of all references, view the multimedia list and fix all the broken links for the current map from the **Reports** tab in the Editor.

 ## Generate an Excel file from the Topic List view